 Incisions are closed with stitches (sutures).
 In some cases, surgical glue is used.

 You’re taken to a recovery room to wake up from the anesthesia.
 You may feel sleepy and nauseated.
 If a breathing tube was used, your throat may be sore at first.
-If needed, you’ll be given pain medication to relieve any discomfort.
+If needed, you’ll be given pain medicine to relieve any discomfort.
 You’ll sit semi-inclined or with your head propped on pillows, and may have cold packs on your eyes.
 These measures help reduce bruising and swelling.
 When you are ready to leave the hospital, an adult family member or friend must drive you.

 Once at home, follow all instructions you are given.
 Your doctor will tell you when you can return to your normal routine.
 You may have some bruising and swelling around your eyes and your vision may be blurry.
 This is normal and should improve within a week or two.
 And you may notice your eyes burning or feeling strained during certain activities, such as watching TV, reading a book, or using the computer.
 While this persists, avoid doing such activities for too long at a time.
 Be sure to: